 Before training them outside, it is important to start by training your Jack Russell indoors.

-- They should not beg while you are eating.
+- No begging while you are eating

 You can also teach them useful orders such as 'sit', 'come', and 'no'.
-You should use small range of vocabulary in order to help your dog understand more easily.
+You should use a small range of vocabulary in order to help your dog understand more easily.